So you want to CTF? But where to begin? What do you need (skills, tools, a team)? How do I start?

 Closing Remarks

 Don’t be discourage if you struggle.
 Everyone starts somewhere, and even if you don’t solve a challenge, you might still learn a new skill that can become handy during other challenges.
 Cybersecurity is a vast field, involving various skills, so there is a lot to learn.
-And always remember – Google (or any other preferred search engine) is your friend.
+And always remember – Google (or perhaps even ChatGPT) is your friend.